May Seventh Cadre School: History

 After 1969, May Seventh Cadre Schools began placing an increased emphasis on the study of communist doctrine.

-In the 1970s, debates occurred over how to balance book learning and manual labor at May Seventh Cadre Schools.
+This arose from a growing concern that cadres and intellectuals could not be properly 'reeducated' without the fundamentals of communist theory.

 Proponents of greater focus on manual labor cited Mao's May Seventh Directive, while proponents of greater focus on theoretical study cited a later directive by Mao to "study conscientiously, [and] become expert in Marxism."
 Ultimately, manual labor remained the core focus of May Seventh Cadre Schools countrywide while some schools did incorporate more theoretical study.

+In April 1974, The Hunan Province Revolutionary Committee assembled a reading list to be used by all May Seventh Cadre Schools.
+Such titles included The Communist Manifesto, Anti Dühring, and The Civil War in France, among many others.

+Towards the end, the Schools had also become a way for government officials and Committee members to seek out talented and hardworking cadres.
+Upon their return from the schools, many were given more responsibilities and promoted in their jobs.

+Following the Lin Biao Incident in 1971, Zhou Enlai expedited the 'graduation' of cadres and intellectuals to return them to their former work positions.

 The institutional status of May Seventh Cadre Schools became uncertain after Mao's death.
 On November 9, 1978, People's Daily reported that Beijing and Shanghai authorities were exempting technical and scientific cadre from being required to attend May Seventh Cadre Schools which focused primarily on manual labor.

 The May Seventh Cadre Schools were officially abolished by the State Council in February 1979.
+May Seventh Cadre Schools that occupied secondary schools, junior colleges, or had uncultivated agricultural land had to rescind the property and vacate.